Carmendelope/device-controller/README.md

 # device-controller

-`device-controller` is a component within the Nalej platform that resides in the `App Cluster` and is in charge of having updated information about the devices running in a cluster.
+`device-controller` is a component within the Nalej platform that resides in the application cluster and is in charge of having updated information about the devices running in a cluster.

 ## Getting Started